 Ian Coulter, Chair of the Board, a local business owner, having lived in Dunstable for 30 years and has been with us for 20 years.
 Ian serves as a trustee with two other local charities and is a member of the Rotary Club.
 He is also an Independent Custody Visitor.

-Peter Syred is an Automotive Design Engineer.
-He is our newest Board member, enjoys socialising, the theatre and watching fish in his pond.
+Peter Syred is an Automotive Design Engineer, enjoys socialising, the theatre and watching fish in his pond.

 Doug Hook had a long career in Justice and Local Government.
 He lives locally, likes nice coffee, a terrible cyclist, enjoys running and is trying to improve his artistic skills having failed his O’Level Art at school.